 Youth make up a large portion of the population of India (at a whopping 242 million!)

-Fact check: Did you know that India has the world?s highest number of 10 to 24-years old citizens?
-We did not until we wrote this and the writer is a 10-24 year old herself (no names, please, we are all WiseIdiots)!
+Fact check: Did you know that India has the largest number of 10 to 24-years old citizens in the world?
+We did not until we wrote this and the writer is 10-24 years old!

 41.5% of the Indian youth want to be happy and 30% want to be rich.
 Priorities, right?
-What would you want happiness or wealth, if you could have one or the other?
-As for us, we want Pizza and Gunpowder Chutney.
+What would you want: happiness or wealth, if you could have one or the other?

 70% of young Indians spend 70% of their mobile internet data surfing social media (we are sure this is at least 70% correct).
 Considering the state of unemployment, it is a sheer waste of time but so agreeable and fun.
 The pontificating adult in us may say: shouldn’t they be honing their skills to become employable or start a venture independently to build a business and employ others?
 But where is the fun in that?

 Young India sticks to the web either for work or for entertainment.
-Data shows that 76% of India?s internet users are under the age of 35.
-Based on pure numbers, they may be binge-watching shows on Netflix, Amazon Prime or making Tik-Tok videos.
+Data shows that 76% of internet users are under the age of 35.
+Based on pure numbers, we may be binge-watching shows on Netflix, Amazon Prime or making Insta videos.

-23% of Indian students want to be doctors, 23% engineers (software engineering is the top choice ? ha-ha ? so profound).
-The age old legacy of honourable professions remains the same ? doctor or engineer – even though 12-year old kids in the rest of the world are running successful YouTube channels, starting businesses and volunteering for social causes.
+23% of Indian students want to be doctors, 23% engineers (software engineering is the top choice – sad state of affairs?).
+The age old legacy of honourable professions remains the same – doctor or engineer – even though 12-year old kids around the world are running successful YouTube channels, starting businesses and volunteering for social causes.

 Did you know when it comes to tuition, 74% of students choose to take classes for Mathematics, followed by Physics (64%) and Chemistry (62%)?

 It is again Indian students who take the maximum number of tutorial classes online.
-Maybe the teachers are to blame for not teaching properly in school and forcing students to enrol for coaching classes?
+Maybe teachers are to blame for not teaching properly in school or college and forcing students to enrol for coaching classes?
 Or are the parents to blame for forcing their expectations and dreams on the shoulders of their children?
-(Remember, we can still blame the elders when you are young, until you become an elder one day!
-Got the gist, Uncle?)
+(Remember, we can still blame the elders when we are young until we become an elder one day!)

 With an appetite to learn more, 31.8% of students enrol themselves in some kind of online courses that are not a part of their school or college syllabus.
-This is impressive, isn?t it?
+This is impressive.
 Finally, some good news.
-Talent and intelligence are not enough, it is essential to hone the right skills.
-Ensure, you have enough ice cream to cover any hunger pangs you may feel while pursuing a course.
-(Btw, we will be in the basketball court in the meantime playing cricket.)
+Talent and intelligence are not enough – it is essential to hone the right skills.
+But you should ensure you have enough snacks to cover any hunger pangs you may feel while pursuing a course.

-One of the positive qualities that Indian youth possess is that 99% of them don?t feel the need to show off by buying expensive brands.
-Yeah, we are humble.
-This is probably why videos on Sarojini Nagar hauls and flea market finds do so well on YouTube India!
+One of the positive qualities that Indian youth possess is that 99% of them do not feel the need to show off by buying expensive brands.
+Truly humble we are.
+On the flip side, this is probably why videos on flea market hauls do so well on YouTube!

-Final number nau (Es ke baad hum nau, das, gyarah…)
+#Final number nau (Ees ke baad hum nau, das, gyarah…)

-They are not that good in sports.
+We are not that good at sports.
 Although 72% of the school children are involved in extracurricular activities, very few of them actually participate in sports.
-But if you consider their ?participation? as spectators, you?d agree that there is so much passion for sports, especially cricket.
-Each loss of the team is treated as a personal loss and taken very very very very seriously (we take seriously very seriously also)
+But if you consider our participation as spectators, you will notice that we may beat the world here – especially as cricket fans.

-On a serious note (seriously!), this affects their health and fitness levels since they live a sedentary lifestyle from a very young age.
-Essentially what we do all day is sit for long hours at school, coaching centres and then while studying at home.
-This is not to mention the important time taken to scroll the internet or watch TV.
+On a serious note (seriously!), this affects our health and fitness levels since we live a sedentary lifestyle from a very young age.
+Essentially what we do all day is sit for long hours at school or college, coaching centres and then while studying at home.
+This is not to mention the important time taken to scroll through the internet or watch Netflix and maybe TV.

-We can just hope that we realise our potential and put it to good use.
+We just hope that we realise our potential and put it to good use.
 We need to create a present that our future selves will look back on with pride.